Text by Davide Piscitelli

 The ethical risks of incomprehensible technology

-Google is one of the most, and few, important tech company behind the development of AI and PIA which means also that Google have a huge responsibility on its position about this topic and how they want to lead the perception of AI to its consumers, which are most of us.
-Also if in the scientific field experts, like the roboticist Joanna Bryson, are working to disrupt the myth of AI as human the problem of reaching a wider audience is still relevant; this is where design and art can play an important role between the consumer of this technology and the scientific field.
+Google is one of the most important tech company behind the development of AI and PIA, which also means that Google has a huge responsibility for its position on this topic and how they want to lead the perception of AI to its consumers, which are most of us.
+Also, if in the scientific field experts, like the roboticist Joanna Bryson, are working to disrupt the myth of AI as human, the problem of reaching a wider audience is still relevant; this is where design and art can play an important role between the consumer of this technology and the scientific field.

 Exploring Google Home

-Last year, few months later the official debut in UK, I decided to start a cohabitation with Google Home.
-It’s a smart speaker developed by Google that allows users to speak voice commands to interact with services through the Google Assistant.
-With Amazon Alexa and Apple Siri is one of the most important PIAs available on the market.
-Intrigued by its ‘intelligence’ I decided to explore how Google, directly or indirectly, is reinforcing the idea of Artificial Intelligence as human intelligence through the responses embedded into the commercial product.
-The Google’s product shows an extraordinary voice quality and a good balance between funny jokes and short human-like answers.
-The magic of a human-like conversation is broken by its vocal activation “Ok Google” before to ask anything else.
-Some of the answers of Google Home are the result of a machine learning system that enable the Google Assistant to learn and improve some specific responses based on how it is used.
-Other questions trigger a set of pre-written “persona answers”, which are written by Google staff within the Assistant team; a group of creative writers with backgrounds in game development, screenwriting, and character development.
+Google’s product shows an extraordinary voice quality and a good balance between funny jokes and short human-like answers.
+The magic of a human-like conversation is broken by its vocal activation “Ok, Google” before asking anything else.
+Some of the answers of Google Home are the result of a machine learning system that enables Google Assistant to learn and improve some specific responses based on how it is used.
+Other questions trigger a set of pre-written “persona answers”, which are written by Google staff within the Assistant team, a group of creative writers with backgrounds in game development, screenwriting, and character development.

 The dreaming element has a symbolic reference to the human-like machine we imagine, the one that can feel and dream as human.
 The dream of Google Home becomes a symbolic representation of humanised technology in our epoch.
-By adopting such a silly and satirical approach in the journey, I aim to not only raise awareness of the absurdity of perceiving a PIA as human or friends, but also critically question the wider ethical and moral implications of a mass adoption of devices that are more subtle, mundane and pervasive then our fictional human-like robot killers.
+By adopting such a silly and satirical approach in the journey, I aim to not only raise awareness of the absurdity of perceiving a PIA as human or friend but also critically question the wider ethical and moral implications of mass adoption of devices that are more subtle, mundane and pervasive than our fictional human-like robot killers5.